Rule 5101:4-1-03 | Food assistance: definitions.

 (28) "Homeless meal provider" means an authorized public or private establishment (e.g., soup kitchen, temporary shelter), which provides meals on a regular basis to homeless persons, as determined by the county agency.

 (29) "Household" means a personal place of residence where persons live together at the same common address.
 The persons may or may not be related.
 Group homes and commercial establishments such as hotels or boarding houses are not included in this definition of household.
-The entire household will be referred to as the case.

 (30) "Income and Eligibility Verification System (IEVS)" means a system of information acquisition and exchange for purposes of income and eligibility verification which meets the requirements of section 1137 of the Social Security Act.